Institute for Health and Care Improvement

 Improving the health and care of the communities we serve.

-The Institute for Health and Care Improvement at York St John University is committed to improving the health and care of our communities, in partnership with health, social care and voluntary sector organisations across the region.
+The Institute for Health and Care Improvement at the University of York St John is committed to improving the health and care of our communities, in partnership with health, social care and voluntary sector organisations across the region.

 You can commission us to undertake research and evaluations of your services, interventions and initiatives for users and their carers, and your employees.
 An independent evaluation of your service or programme can demonstrate its impact and provide evidence to support your decision-making.